-The Patel College of Global Sustainability comprises the

-M.A.
-Program in Global Sustainability, Patel Center for Global Solutions, the Graduate Certificate Program in Sustainability and the Office of Sustainability.
-It is an inclusive and holistic college based on interdisciplinary research, design educations and service and has partnered with other USF Colleges to carry out those activities.
+The Patel College of Global Sustainability comprises the M.A.
+Program in Global Sustainability, Patel Center for Global Solutions, and the Graduate Certificate Program in Sustainability.
+It is an inclusive and holistic college based on interdisciplinary research, design educations and service and has partnered with the other USF Colleges to carry out those activities.

-One of the most significant personnel changes within the college in 2015 was the appointment of a new director.
+One of the most significant personnel changes within the college in 2016 was the appointment of an Interim Dean.
 Richard Berman officially began leading the college in August 2015 and since then, the college has experienced exponential growth in academics and outreach by developing over 18 new concentrations and graduate certificate programs combined.

-II.
 Mission, Vision, Values & Goals